-Overview: This document sets out the arrangements by which the NHS Wales Shared Services Partnership (NWSSP) will manage complaints in order to meet the requirements of the NHS (Concerns, Complaints and Redress Arrangements) (Wales) Regulations (2011), Putting Things Right Arrangements and in accordance with the Velindre NHS Trust Handling Complaints Policy.
-Who is the Protocol Intended for: All Staff, particularly staff nominated in handling complaints.
-NWSSP has a protocol in order to advise staff and provide a strategy for the handling and investigation of complaints.
+This document sets out the arrangements by which the NHS Wales Shared Services Partnership (NWSSP) will manage complaints in order to meet the requirements of the Code of Practice on Openness in the NHS (1995), the NHS (Concerns, Complaints and Redress Arrangements) (Wales) Regulations (2011), Welsh Government Putting Things Right Guidance on Dealing with Concerns about the NHS (Version 3 November 2013), Public Services Ombudsman for Wales Act (April 2019), Health and Social Care (Quality and Engagement) (Wales) Act 2020 (particularly Part 2 - Duty of Quality and Part 3 - Duty of Candour) and in accordance with the Velindre University NHS Trust Handling Concerns Policy and Concerns Toolkit.

+Who is the Protocol Intended for:

+All Staff, particularly staff nominated in handling concerns and complaints.
+NWSSP has a Protocol in order to advise staff and provide a strategy for the handling and investigation of concerns and complaints.
 This document details the specific process by which NWSSP operates the main requirements of the Putting Things Right process.

-Key Messages included within the Protocol: NWSSP is committed to dealing with complaints in an open, accessible and fair manner.
-The process set up for the investigation and handling of complaints ensures: There is an established single point of entry for the submission of complaints; Complaints are thoroughly investigated in an open and efficient manner; Where local issues have been escalated to a complaint, these are handled efficiently; The person raising the complaint is treated with respect and courtesy at every stage; Expectations of the person raising the complaint are established and involved within the process as identified; and The person raising a complaint to NWSSP will receive a timely and appropriate response to their complaint and is kept informed if there is a delay in response.
-IIS IS ONLY A SUMMARY OF THE PROTOCOL AND SHOULD ONJUNCTION WITH THE FOLLOWING FULL DOCUMENT
+Key Messages included within the Protocol:

+NWSSP is committed to dealing with complaints in an open, accessible, and fair manner.
+The process set up for the investigation and handling of concerns and complaints ensures:

+- There is an established single point of entry for the submission of complaints; - Complaints are thoroughly investigated in an open and efficient manner; - Where local concerns have been escalated to a complaint, these are handled efficiently; - The person raising the concern or complaint is treated with respect and courtesy at every stage; - Expectations of the person raising the concern or complaint are established and involved within the process as identified; and - The person raising a concern or complaint to NWSSP will receive a timely and appropriate response to their complaint and is kept informed if there is a delay in response.

+PLEASE NOTE THIS IS ONLY A SUMMARY OF THE PROTOCOL AND SHOULD BE READ IN CONJUNCTION WITH THE FOLLOWING FULL DOCUMENT

-2. Introduction
+1. Introduction

-This document sets out the arrangements by which NWSSP will manage complaints in order to meet the requirements of the NHS Concerns, Complaints and Redress Arrangements (Wales) Regulations (2011), Putting Things Right arrangements and in accordance with the Velindre NHS Trust's Handling Complaints Policy.
+This document sets out the arrangements by which NHS Wales Shared Services Partnership (NWSSP) will manage concerns and complaints in order to meet the requirements of the Code of Practice on Openness in the NHS (1995), the NHS (Concerns, Complaints and Redress Arrangements) (Wales) Regulations (2011), Welsh Government Putting Things Right Guidance on Dealing with Concerns about the NHS (Version 3 November 2013), Public Services Ombudsman for Wales Act (April 2019), Health and Social Care (Quality and Engagement) (Wales) Act 2020 (particularly Part 2 - Duty of Quality and Part 3 - Duty of Candour) and in accordance with the Velindre University NHS Trust Handling Concerns Policy and Concerns Toolkit.

-3. Definitions
+2. Definitions